 The external graphic libraries each have strengths and weaknesses in regard to the SVG rendering requirements.
 This is most obvious in the rendering of the radial gradient.
 The limitations of each render context are listed in the help file.
-Also you can take a look at the rendering examples for comparison.

 |Direct 2D||Windows||Very good||Almost none|

 |Quartz||Mac OS||Good||Redial gradient spreadMethod not supported|

 |BGRA bitmap||Windows, Mac OS, Linux||Good||Redial gradient spreadMethod not supported.
 Some problems with stroke dash and stroke width|